stephane-genicot/katas/BerlinClock.md

 ##About this Kata

+This short and simple Kata should be performed using Test Driven Development (TDD).

 The Berlin Clock (Mengenlehreclock or Berlin Uhr) is a clock that tells the time using a series of illuminated coloured blocks, as you can see in the picture for this project.

 The top lamp blinks to show seconds- it is illuminated on even seconds and off on odd seconds.